cgalli/ATMOS_6910_2018/lecture04.md

 ```

 ## JSON
 JSON stands for Javascript Object Notation, and is used extensively over the web as a format returned from API services.
 JSON is mostly identical in concept as python dictionaries.
 This makes working with JSON very easy.
-Suppose I had a response from an API for [WBB air temperatures](http://api.mesowest.net/v2/stations/timeseries?&stid=wbb&token=demotoken&recent=1440&units=english&vars=air_temp&fields=STID).
+Suppose we had a response from an API for [WBB air temperatures](http://api.mesowest.net/v2/stations/timeseries?&stid=wbb&token=demotoken&recent=1440&units=english&vars=air_temp&fields=STID).

 ```
 {